Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

 The LAC process is defined by the excitation of atom pairs from an $S + S $ to $S +P$ electronic state at a resonant internuclear distance $R_C$ (Condon radius).
 For homonuclear systems, the $S + P$ resonant dipole interaction yields $1/R^3$ attractive or repulsive potentials where the amplitude and sign is determined by molecular symmetries \cite{jones2006ultracold}.
 Effects from fine and hyperfine interactions, which become important at large and small detunings respectively, introduce additional symmetries that create a multitude of interaction potentials.
 Atom pairs experiencing an $S+P$ potential can gain kinetic energy during an inelastic LAC before spontaneously decaying back to the $S+S$ ground state (Fig.~\ref{fig:photoassociation}), resulting in loss if the final kinetic energy of the atom(s) exceeds the trap depth.

 Two-body losses from LACs were initially studied by measuring the fluorescence decay of an atomic ensemble in a magneto-optical trap (MOT) ~\cite{weiner1999experiments,lett1995hyperfine,wallace1992isotopic,ueberholz2002cold}.
 While this method provides valuable insight, the large atom number and limited variability of the MOT beams prevents the study of isolated two-body dynamics over a wide range of collisional light properties.
 More recent experiments using optical tweezers avoid these constraints, but have focused primarily on single-atom collisional losses that can enable loading probabilities as high as $96$\% \cite{fuhrmanek2012light,grunzweig2010near,sompet2013dynamics,lester2015rapid,brown2019gray,jenkins2022ytterbium}.
 In both cases, however, the overall role of hyperfine structure is difficult to discern.
 A direct comparison between loss rates across multiple transitions, both red- and blue-detuned from resonance, is needed to distinguish the contribution of hyperfine interactions from competing effects in LACs.
-Such insights could enable precision control over laser-induced collisions in a variety of cold-atom experiments, and help identify atomic or molecular species for AMO-based quantum technologies.
+Such insights could enable precision control over laser-induced collisions in a variety of cold-atom experiments, and help identify atomic or molecular species for quantum-based technologies.

 In this Letter, we elucidate the influence of hyperfine-resolved molecular states in resonant dipole interactions by measuring LAC-induced two-body loss rates over the hyperfine spectrum of $^{87}\mathrm{Rb}$ for exactly two atoms co-trapped in an optical tweezer.
-To obtain our results, we introduce a collision-mediated diatomic imaging technique that exploits repulsive LACs to convert two atoms into one.
-This method circumvents two-atom loss due to collisional blockade effects during fluorescence imaging, which typically precludes differentiation between zero and two atoms \cite{schlosser2002collisional}.
+To obtain our results, we introduce a collision-mediated diatomic imaging technique that exploits repulsive LACs to convert 2 atoms into 1 by controlling the kinetic energy gain of an atom pair possessing non-zero center-of-mass momentum.
+While this mechanism is commonly used for enhanced loading in optical tweezers, we show it can be used to circumvent two-atom collisional loss during fluorescence imaging \cite{schlosser2002collisional}, which typically requires alternative methods for detecting more than a single atom \cite{mcgovern2011counting,hilliard2015trap}.
 Finally, a model that incorporates molecular photoassociation potentials \cite{kemmann2004near} and the Landau-Zener formalism \cite{suominen1995optical} is used to understand the role of molecular state density and interaction strength in shaping the observed loss-rate spectrum.